tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 0.9    Remove unneeded functions and comments.
 - 1.0    Simplify jQuery Google Map plugin.
 - 1.1    Implement cache mechanism to reduce load on the server.
+- 1.2    Install local database manager for auto downloader and updater.
+- 1.3    Validate IP address when login form and wp-admin are accessed.
-- 1.2    Make use of W3C Geolocation to let a foreigner post a comment.
+- 1.4    Make use of W3C Geolocation to let a foreigner post a comment.
-- 1.3    Send spam comments to Akismet.
+- 1.5    Send spam comments to Akismet.

 #### Change log